nemo-omen/cs3311/01/README.md

 Start timer, in a loop that repeats 100,000 times, generate random numbers, read the block.
 What was the total time?

-Hint: to read block n, you can use fseek function to go to the block then read it.
-Use (n-1)*1024 to find the offset of the block from the beginning of the file  Repeat Case 1 and Case 2.
+Hint: to read block `n`, you can use `fseek` function to go to the block then read it.
+Use `(n-1)*1024` to find the offset of the block from the beginning of the file.

+Repeat Case 1 and Case 2.
 Do you get different timings?
 Why?

 #### Deliverable: